wvanderp/awesome-dutch-osint/README.md

 ### 👩‍⚕️ BIG register

-Every healthcare professional needs to be registered in the [BIG register](https://en.wikipedia.org/wiki/BIG-register).
-The registry can be searched by name or by BIG number.
+Every healthcare professional needs to be registered in the BIG register.
+This register, maintained by the Dutch government, is a crucial resource for verifying the credentials of healthcare professionals.
+It can be searched by name or by BIG number.

 The registry provides the following information: